 There are lots of itineraries for guided hikes along the various trails that make up the Kumano Kodo.
-If you are an experienced individual hiker just looking for a trail description and GPS data to plan and guide yourself, it is surprisingly difficult to find any of that, though.
+If you are an experienced individual hiker just looking for data to plan and guide yourself, it is surprisingly difficult to find any of that, though.

-That was my experience, anyways – and so, here is the remedy.
+That was my experience, anyways – and so, here is the GPX remedy.

 The Kumano Kodo

 The literal “old trail(s)” of Kumano are a network of trails on the Kii Peninsula, the largest peninsula in the south of Japan’s major island, Honshū.
 In terms of places one might recognize, the area lies south of Kyoto and Osaka.

 The area is hilly and forested, with quite a bit of agriculture in the general area, settlements, but also a far-ranging landscape close to wilderness.
 In other words, it is quite the change from the developed-urban Japan that most people know.

 At the same time, this wild area is a cultural-spiritual landscape of such long-standing importance that, in 2004, UNESCO awared its sacred sites and pilgrimage trails world heritage status as ‘Sacred Sites and Pilgrimage Routes of the Kii Mountain Range’.

 In other words, quite the interesting and unusual place to go and get to know a wilderness that is not a non-human wild, but a sacred spiritual landscape.

 Dual Pilgrim Status